Using Your Health Insurance for Mental Health Care

 Do I need a referral from my primary care doctor to see a therapist or psychiatrist?

-May I have a list of local ‘in network’ providers emailed to me?
+Can I get a list of local ‘in network’ providers?

-- If the answer to the above questions is no, you should ask for the cost of ‘out of network care’ including deductible and co-pay or co-insurance.
-You will not be offered a list of providers, but can schedule an appointment with the provider of your choice.
-You can expect to:
+- If you use your out-of-network benefits, you will not be offered a list of providers from your insurance company, but you can schedule an appointment with the provider of your choice.

 - Pay in full and at the time of your visits for each session

-- Request invoices from your provider stating that you have paid in full.
-Clarify with your provider how often you would like to receive these (some clients prefer an invoice per session, some prefer to get an invoice monthly)
+- Request invoices from your mental health care provider stating that you have paid in full.
+You can clarify with your provider how often you would like to receive these (some clients prefer an invoice per session, some prefer to get an invoice monthly).

-- Insurance Companies will send reimbursement checks directly to clients for a portion of the session cost (based on what out of network benefits cover)
+- Receive reimbursement checks from your insurance company directly for a portion of the session cost (based on what out of network benefits cover)